BLACK-ASH/CS-Sem-2/README.md

 This repository is a central hub for academic resources, aimed at helping fellow computer science students access and utilize study materials effectively.

 ## 🛠️ How to Use
+1. Clone the repository:
+    ```bash
+     git add README.md
+     git commit -m "Added README"
+     git push
+     ```
+2. Browse the folders to find the material relevant to your needs.
+✍️ Contributions
+Suggestions and contributions are welcome!
+Submit a pull request to improve or expand the repository.

+⚠️ Disclaimer
+All resources are shared for educational purposes only.
+Please adhere to your institution's academic integrity guidelines when using this content.